Quillium-AI/Quillium-Crawler/CONTRIBUTING.md

 ### Code Style

 - **Go**: Follow the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) and use `gofmt` to format your code.
-- **JavaScript/React**: Follow the ESLint configuration in the project.
-We use a combination of React best practices and Airbnb style guide.
-- **CSS**: Use CSS modules for component styling to avoid global style conflicts.
+- **Go**: Follow the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) and use `gofmt` to format your code.

 ### Testing Requirements

-- **Backend**: All new features should include appropriate unit tests and integration tests.
-See the [Testing Documentation](https://docs.quillium.dev/backend/testing/) for details.
+- All new features should include appropriate unit tests and integration tests using Go's testing package.
-- **Frontend**: Components should have unit tests using React Testing Library.

 ### Commit Messages